Terminator X

 Norman Rogers (born August 25, 1966), known professionally as Terminator X, is an American DJ best known for his work with hip hop group Public Enemy, which he left in 1998.
 He also produced two solo albums, Terminator X & The Valley of the Jeep Beets (1991) and Super Bad (1994), featuring Chuck D, Sister Souljah, DJ Kool Herc, the Cold Crush Brothers, and a bass music track by the Punk Barbarians.

 In 2013, Terminator X was inducted into the Rock and Roll Hall of Fame as a member of Public Enemy.

+Early life, family and education

+Rogers was born in August 25, 1966, on Long Island, New York.

+Music career

+Terminator X was among the most prominent members of the seminal rap group Public Enemy as its original DJ, helping to develop their signature sound.
+His use of the transformer scratch was a telltale piece of his repertoire.
+His imposing height and stoic attitude were noticeable characteristics.
+He left Public Enemy and his music career in 1999.